King County launches $41.4 million rental assistance and eviction prevention program

 Renters and landlords alike will soon be able to apply for rental assistance from a $41.4 million fund to be disbursed by King County.

-The rental assistance effort, the bulk of which is funded by CARES Act money received from the federal government by both the county and the state, has launched via a county website and will last through Dec.
+The rental assistance effort, the bulk of which is funded by CARES Act money received from the federal government, has launched via a county website and will last through Dec.
 30 when CARES Act money expires.
 Renters and landlords who have fallen behind on or are missing rent payments will be able to apply for three months of rental relief, though there are restrictions on who can receive the funds.

 The rental assistance program will last beyond the deadline Gov. Jay Inslee set for the statewide moratorium on evictions, which he extended from Aug.
 1 to Oct.
 15 last month.
 Experts and advocates have warned, however, that a wave of evictions could follow the end of such moratoriums when people owe back-rent for the months they were unable to pay.